 We, Kim and Cécile, decided to do our work about the waste management at festivals like the Openair Frauenfeld or the Royal Arena.
 We have both visited these two festival more than once and we thought it would be interesting … Continue reading Festival Waste Management

 The Beef Cycle We picked beef as our life cycle project, because we want to show how beef is produced and we also want raise awareness (Bewusstsein) about human beef consumption habits.
 We have become accustomed (gewohnt) to buying beef … Continue reading The Beef Cycle

 Bread is a staple food in our culture.
 The majority eats it nearly every day.
 But how much do we know about our beloved bread?
 Where does it comes from?
 And especially where does it go, if not eaten?
 Can … Continue reading The life cycle of bread

 Q15: How much energy do I consume per day and how can I calculate it?
 Team: Daily Energy, Larissa and Meret Maeva We chose this question because we found it really interesting to see how much energy a normal person … Continue reading Q15 – How much energy do I consume per day and how can I calculate it?

 Experiences of Ylenia Vikor in a non-developing country

 After I graduated from school I took the decision to go abroad.
 I was never keen on rich countries Continue reading “Q59 – Living without electricity”

 Introduction In our project we want to find out the differences between organic products and regular products.
-Our main questions are: how much energy does the … Continue reading Q67 – How much energy is embedded in agricultural products?
+Our main questions are: how much energy does the production of organic products and regular products require?
+What’s the difference between organic products … Continue reading Q67 – How much energy is embedded in agricultural products?

 In times, when society is faced with climate change, long-distance heating offers a chance to reduce all sources of pollutants and CO2 emissions.
 Due to … Continue reading Q68 – Long-Distance Heating